About

 Katherine (Kathy) H. Jubitz

 Kathy is a graduate of Skidmore College and lives in Hood River, Oregon with her family.
-A fierce environmental advocate, she and her husband have worked together on many restorative and protective initiatives throughout the Northwest.
+A fierce environmental advocate, she has worked on many restorative and protective initiatives throughout the Northwest.
 Kathy is currently serving on the board of Ecochallenge.org and is an active volunteer with other nonprofits in her community.

 Sarah C. Jubitz